astoilkov/use-local-storage-state/readme.md

 ### createLocalStorageStateHook(key, defaultValue?)

-Returns a hook to be used in multiple places.\
+Returns a hook to be used in multiple places.
+[Example](#create-local-storage-state-hook-example)
-Look at **Usage** section for an example.

 #### key